 Additionally, your attorney will help you meet any deadlines that apply to your case, such as a filing deadline for a lawsuit.
 By hiring your attorney soon, you’ll give them the best chance of meeting any deadlines.

 Call for a Free Consultation

 At Brown & Barron, our trial lawyers share more than 137 years of legal experience.
 We are highly skilled in investigating and proving cases that involve defective medical devices.
 Our tenacious representation has resulted in millions of dollars being recovered for injured clients.
 When you become one of our clients, you can expect compassionate legal services specifically tailored to your case.

 To have a free consultation with a member of our team, call our firm today.
 In your consultation, we’ll provide a case review and advise you on how to proceed with your case.

-Contact Brown & Barron online today to schedule a free case review with a with a Baltimore defective medical device lawyer.
+Contact Brown & Barron online today to schedule a free case review with a with a defective medical device lawyer serving Baltimore.